MariaAguiar/minitester_v2/README.md

 # minitester
-Output tester for the 42 Common Core 'minishell' project | Made to help during the development stages | On going
+Output tester for the 42 Common Core 'minishell' project | Made to help during the development stages | In testing

 Prerequisites:
 - Your shell executable must have functional prompt capturing and processing capabilities